BeamMW/beam-docs/source/index.rst

 [node] Reworked node and DB management to increase robustness, stability and data integrity.

 [desktop wallet, cli wallet] Fixed issue with completed transactions becoming Failed and balance invalid on network rollback `#367 <https://github.com/BeamMW/beam/issues/367>`_ , `#368 <https://github.com/BeamMW/beam/issues/368>` (:ref:`rescan`)

+[node] The rare scenario resulted from the untypical (yet valid) wallet usage pattern which caused the nodes to fail to mine the next block after height 25709.
+The fix was applied to the flaw in the block construction code, which generated a wrong commitment to the UTXO state. `#386 <https://github.com/BeamMW/beam/issues/386>`_

 Known limitations